cmohge1/lrbs-digital-editing-intro-2019/day1.md

 ### Markdown exercise

 1. [Access the Markdown slides here.](../Intro-to-markup.pdf)
-2. Download Tennyson's "Early Spring."
+2. Copy Tennyson's "Early Spring" [here](https://www.poemhunter.com/poem/early-spring-8/).
 3. Access the web-based Markdown editor, [Dillinger](https://dillinger.io/).
 4. Using Markdown syntax, mark up the following in the Markdown editor on the left side of the interface ([click here for the Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)):